Nikia Gilbreath Murder: Where is Jamie Ray Ward Now?

 James “Jamie” Ray Ward had reportedly been convicted of kidnapping another woman from her house in Gordon County on December 18, 1989, leaving her 9-year-old daughter sleeping.
 As per court documents, James drove her to an abandoned warehouse, forced her to wear undergarments he had brought along with him, and raped her multiple times.
 The victim did not reportedly fight back and was allowed to return home alive to find some of her underwear also missing.

-The Gordon County police had arrested James from his residence, which was unfinished and had no water supply or electricity, except in the bedroom.
+The Gordon County police had arrested James from his residence, which was unfinished and had no water supply or electricity except in the bedroom.
 There were tons of boxes filled with stolen lingerie and pornographic magazines, well-maintained notebooks that meticulously indexed and labeled the magazines, lingerie catalogs, and scraps of paper with tag numbers and physical descriptions of women, their home addresses and directions, various newspaper clippings covering rape and murder cases, along with stolen insurance cards and driver licenses of numerous women.

 One of the notebooks contained Nikia’s home address with the words “fine looking” scribbled across.
 The investigators also found the quilted bedspread stuffed in James’ truck along with the swimming suit bottom and other missing garments.
 They also came across six newspaper articles concerning Nikia’s disappearance hidden under a wood pile.
-It was also reported that Nikia had met James in 1989 when the latter was working on the 40 acres of farmland of the Gilbreath family along with other well-workers.
+It was also reported that Nikia had met James in 1989 when the latter was working on the 40 acres of farmland of the Gilbreath family along with other workers.
 She reportedly even told her family that James might drop in to check the well sometime later.

 On January 18, 1990, James confessed to the police that he knew Nikia and had interacted with her.
 He allegedly said, “I don’t know if I (have) done anything to the girl or not.
 I could have done it.
 I (have) been a liar all my life.
 I need some help.
 If I (have) done it, I didn’t mean for it to happen and I am sorry.”
 James had already faced arrest a minimum of 5 times before for assaulting, stalking, and trying to lure other women into private places.

-Where is Jamie Ray Ward Today?
+Jamie Ray Ward Remains Imprisoned

 A Walker County jury convicted James of kidnapping with bodily injury and murder as well as feticide and sentenced him to death in July 1991.
 The Georgia Supreme Court affirmed the convictions and the sentence in June 1992, and his motion for reconsideration was denied in July 1992.
 His multiple applications and habeas corpus motions were continually denied, and James lived on death row for nearly two decades.
 However, in January 2010, three judges with the 11th Circuit Court of Appeals reversed his death sentence on the grounds of miscommunication between the bailiff and the jury.

 The Court, though, upheld the convictions on charges of murder, kidnapping, and feticide.
-With uncertainty being cast on her 5-month pregnant daughter’s murderer facing the death penalty ever, Linda was visibly distressed and said, “If that does not call for the death penalty, no case I’ve ever heard of does.
+With uncertainty being cast on her 5-month pregnant daughter’s murderer facing the death penalty, Linda was visibly distressed and said, “If that does not call for the death penalty, no case I’ve ever heard of does.
 He needs to stay on death row.”
 In November 2011, James Ward was sentenced to life without the chance of parole.
 As per official records, he is presently incarcerated at Macon State Prison in Macon County, Georgia.

 Read More: Alyssa Otremba Murder: Where is Javier Righetti Now?